NuGet/docs.microsoft.com-nuget/docs/api/throttling.md

+# NuGet API rate limiting

 The NuGet.org service API needs some configurable and enforceable upper limits on acceptable API usage.

 Initial planned throttling limits are based on the maximum load we've seen on these endpoints to date.
-Upon reaching the maximum allowed requests a 429 (too many messages) error code will be returned.
+Upon reaching the maximum allowed requests an error response returns.

-A sample response is:
+    {
+      "statusCode": 429,
-{ "statusCode": 429, "message": "Rate limit is exceeded.
-Try again in 58 seconds." }
+      "message": "Rate limit is exceeded.
+Try again in 56 seconds."
+    }

 # V1 OData API